emelynataly77/emelynataly77.github.io/projects/bellabeat.md

 # 🧹 Excel Cleaning <a id="excel-cleaning"></a>

-I began with raw .csv files from the FitBit Fitness Tracker dataset.
+I began with 18 raw .csv files from the FitBit Fitness Tracker dataset.
+I performed basic data cleaning, which included:
-I completed basic cleaning including:

-- Removed nulls, blanks, and duplicate values
-- Converted `datetime` columns for compatibility into SQL
-- Used =COUNTA(UNIQUE()) function to compare user ID counts across datasets
+-Removing null, blank, and duplicate values -Converting datetime columns for SQL compatibility -Using the =COUNTA(UNIQUE()) function to compare user ID counts across datasets"
 <br>

 The table below represents a summary of the cleaning completed on Excel: